Viper Bowling Ball

 Are bowling balls rightly rounded?

 No, bowling balls are not round.
-Instead, they are pretty oval-shaped so that they can roll down the lane more evenly.
+Instead, they are pretty oval-shaped, so they can roll down the lane more evenly.
 The holes drilled into the ball also balance the weight and make a perfect roll.

 It would be tough to control if you bow with a proper round ball.
 The ball would veer off to a single side or other, and keeping a straight path would be extremely hard.